tc39/proposal-import-attributes/README.md

 Status: Stage 2.

-> ⚠️ This proposal has been demoted from Stage 3 to Stage 2 in January 2023 due to [problems with the web integration](https://github.com/whatwg/html/issues/7233).
-TC39 is working on a solution, which will require relaxing the "assert only" semantics and potentially changing the syntax.
-> Import assertions have already been shipped in some implementations, consider the current instability when using them.
+> ℹ️ This proposal reached _conditional_ consensus for Stage 3 in March 2023 meeting, pending reviews of the specification text.

 Please leave any feedback you have in the [issues](http://github.com/tc39/proposal-import-attributes/issues)!